Kenya

 Political cooperation

-The establishment of diplomatic relations between the Polish People’s Republic (PRL – Polska Reczpospolita Ludowa) and the Republic of Kenya took place on 13th of December 1963, following the signing of the agreement in Nairobi by the the representatives of both countries.
-The first Polish diplomat to be accredited to Kenya was Włodzimierz Dłuski, in the rank of charge d’affaires ad interim, in April 1964.
-Currently the Embassy of Poland in Nairobi is a regional institution, with five other East African countries in its territorial competence: The Federal Republic of Somalia, the Republic of Uganda, the Republic of Madagascar, the Republic of Mauritius and the Republic of Seychelles.
+Diplomatic relations were established between Poland and Kenya on December 13, 1963, as a result of the signing of an agreement on this matter in Nairobi by representatives of both countries.
+The first Polish diplomat accredited in Kenya was Włodzimierz Dłuski in April 1964, with the rank of chargé d'affaires ad interim.
+Currently, the Embassy of the Republic of Poland in Nairobi is a regional office, with five other East African countries under its territorial competence: the Federal Republic of Somalia, the Republic of Uganda, the Republic of Madagascar, the Republic of Mauritius and the Republic of Seychelles.
+In 2017, the Trade Office of the Polish Investment and Trade Agency (PAIH) was opened in Nairobi.
+Since March 26, 1999, the Polish Consulate has been operating in Mombasa, headed by honorary consul Mr. Jones Skipper Onyino, who in 2018 was awarded the Bene Merito distinction for his services to the promotion of Poland.

 Economic cooperation